mahalakshmi-sabanayagam/tensorized/readme.md

+This repository has code for the paper [Improved Representation Learning Through Tensorized Autoencoders](https://arxiv.org/pdf/2212.01046.pdf).

 Please check `reproduce_results.ipynb` to reproduce the results.

 * `data.py` has all the functions needed for toy data and real datasets.
 We consider *penguin*, *iris*, *MNIST* and *MNIST-FASHION* for real datasets.